 The Telecommunications Market in East Africa–Key Fixed and Mobile Market Indicators is a Market Insight that is part of the Connected Industries Growth Partnership Service program.
-This research provides a country- and region-wise analysis of the East African fixed-line, mobile and Internet communications market.
-It highlights the strategies of key mobile network and fixed-line operators in each country.
-In addition, it offers a look into the market’s future and sheds light on trending topics such as mobile money, mInsurance and mCommerce services.
+This research provides a country- and region-wise analysis of the East African fixed-line, mobile, and Internet communications market.
+It highlights the strategies of key mobile networks and fixed-line operators in each country.
+In addition, it offers a look into the market’s future and sheds light on trending topics such as mobile money, mInsurance, and mCommerce services.

 The Telecommunications Market in East Africa–Key Fixed and Mobile Market IndicatorsMB88-67

 Frost & Sullivan, the Growth Partnership Company, works in collaboration with clients to leverage visionary innovation that addresses the global challenges and related growth opportunities that will make or break today’s market participants.
 For more than 50 years, we have been developing growth strategies for the global 1000, emerging businesses, the public sector, and the investment community.
 Is your organization prepared for the next profound wave of industry convergence, disruptive technologies, increasing competitive intensity, Mega Trends, breakthrough best practices, changing customer dynamics, and emerging economies?